demiliani/SDVisualStudioCodeExtensionPack/README.md

 # Visual Studio Code Extension Pack for Dynamics 365 Business Central Developers"

-This pack contains a set of useful Visual Studio Code extensions that can simplify the life of a Dynamics 365 Business Central Developer (AL language).
+This pack contains a set of useful Visual Studio Code extensions that can simplify and improve the life of a Dynamics 365 Business Central Developer (AL language).
 Just install the package and all these extensions (installation and update) will be automatically managed for you.
+New features will be added periodically.

 This package includes:
 ## AL Language: